 - Traumeel cream or gel (now called T Relief): locally around surgery site but not over bandages/exact site.
 Can also use Traumeel drops (T Relief) in water in addition to topical treatment f your are having a lot of pain and difficult healing.
 The gel is soothing and can be spread over the tape without worry.
 It does leave a weird glaze, so apply it to areas you can wipe off with a washcloth.
 Apply a thick coat an hour or two before bathing and let it soak in, then wash off.

-- If using an opioid pain medication you may need a herbal laxative.
-After day 2 out of surgery use 1 or 2 capsules on days when you use the pain meds.
-Best taken before sleep.
-Any health food store one is ok, or you can use Miralax powder.
+- If using an opioid pain medication you will need a herbal or pharmaceutical laxative.
+After day 2 out of surgery use 1 or 2 caps of herbal or one serving of Miralax on days when you use the pain meds.
+These are usually best taken before sleep.
+Most health food store/coop herbal blend one is ok, or you can use Miralax powder from a pharmacy.

 - Begin taking your multivitamins and vitamin C again.
 Take vitamins with meals.

 - Eat lightly.
 You won’t be moving around much so your appetite may be low.
 Eat only when you are hungry.
 Eat until you are full, but don’t be surprised if its less than usual.
-Avoid chips, chocolate, ice cream and pop and coffee.
+Avoid chips, chocolate, ice cream, pop and coffee.

 - Drink as much water as you can.
 Keep a bottle of water next to your bed.
 Also have herbal teas and hot or cold lemon water.